gerbenjacobs/HabboAPI/README.md

 ```

 ## Changelog
+- May 25th, 2018 - v3.0.0 - Removed official support for PHP 5.4, updated dependencies, fixed warnings for PHP 7.1
 - November 9th, 2017 - v2.4.0 - Added `getGroupId()` to Room entities, but only if that data exists
 - February 1st, 2017 - v2.3.0 - Added `getAchievements()` to API, returns a list of a Habbos achievements including current level and score
 - April 4th, 2016 - v2.2.0 - Added better exception handling, you can now catch `MaintenanceException`, `HabboNotFoundException` and `UserInvalidException`